muddest/muddest.github.io/_events/2017-05-13-run-for-your-freakn-life.md

 Title: Run for Your Freakn Life
 Country: New Zealand
 City: Auckland
-Address: 833 Kingseat Road
----

-Auckland, 2580 New Zealand
+Address: 833 Kingseat Road, Auckland, 2580 New Zealand
+Site: http://www.runforyourfreaknlife.com/
 Date: 2017-05-13
-Site: http://www.runforyourfreaknlife.com/

 Length: 5 km
 Obstacles: 20+
 Youtube: https://www.youtube.com/watch?v=k5C-B6lGI_4
 Challenge:
+---

-Infotext: An intense 5Km obstacle and adventure race... with PROFESSIONAL ZOMBIES!
+An intense 5Km obstacle and adventure race... with PROFESSIONAL ZOMBIES!
 You’re running from brain hungry, virus spreading, Freak’n Zombies who are trying to snatch the flags/lives on your flag belt.

 Along the way you will have to navigate a series of 13 Freak’n obstacles.